PaulWalters/stock-market-interview/README.md

 Please fork this repository and submit your solution as a pull request.
 Modify the README with instructions on how to run the application.
 The application should run with a single command (either `grunt` or `gulp`).

 Good Luck! :smiley:

+### Submitted

+Running grunt should both create a minified distribution package in the dist/ direectory and start the application in a browser window